From decades of working with dozens of horses personally, and hundreds more via instruction there are several basic principles that are obvious...

 We start from the position that there's much more to each horse than you initially see.
 We educate the horse so that we're able to more thoroughly communicate and continue to learn more.
 In the process we discover more fully who they are, and they let us know what they want to do.

 We're looking to produce world-class athletes, but whether they reach that level or not, they will be happy well adjusted, knowledgable individuals.

 At the beginning all our horses learn many of the same lessons I teach to other riders.
 I refer to it as "the A,B,C lesson".
 Essentially, it's teaching the horse what aids are and how they should respond to them.
-The analogy is you start with the alphabet, which then allows you to construct and use words, then sentences and eventually paragraphs full of nuance.
+The analogy is starting with the alphabet, which then allows you to construct and use words, then sentences and eventually paragraphs full of nuance.

-From the start, I'm assessing the horse in terms of physical strength and the ability to use their body in certain ways, the mental speed and what tone or approach is most effective in helping the horse comprehend.
+From the start, I'm assessing the horse in terms of physical strength and the ability to use their body in certain ways, their mental speed and what tone or approach is most effective in helping the horse comprehend.

 Everything has a 'forward' focus, physically engaging the horse as much as possible, which in turn helps develop the mental focus.

 Along the way, we're getting more nuance in the aids and learning to compound things, such as let's go forward and side-ways at the same time while carrying ourselves in a balanced frame.

 This period helps to cement a trust in the rider that everything is always fair and achievable.